 - Copies of the original Bachelor and Master’s degree diploma, transcripts of records and

 - List of publications and academic work that the applicant wishes to be considered by the evaluation committee

-The application with attachments must be submitted to our electronic recruiting system (please follow the link “Apply for this job”).
+The application with attachments must be delivered in our electronic recruiting system (please follow the link “Apply for this job”).
 Foreign applicants are advised to attach an explanation of their University's grading system.
 Please note that all documents should be in English or a Scandinavian language.
 In case translated documents are submitted, a certified translation is required.

 Please see the guidelines and regulations for appointments to Research Fellowships at the University of Oslo.